faetschi/FuelStationDataCollector/README.md

+# Fuel Station Data Collector
-# Distributed Systems Semester Project
+### A Distributed Systems Semester Project
-An example setup for a Distributed Systems project.
+Made by Fabian Jelinek, Hayk Sargsyan and Marco Hudec

 It contains five databases (PostgreSQL) with example data and a messaging queue (RabbitMQ).

 ## Services
 - Customer Database